 In the majority of cases, helping to treat Ringbone will be an important role for your horses farrier.

-The most approach by a farrier treating a horse with Ringbone or Sidebone will be to apply a rolled-toe shoe and provide a little extra protection to the hoof using a webbed shoe or by adding a pad.
+The most common approach by a farrier treating a horse with Ringbone or Sidebone will be to apply a rolled-toe shoe and provide a little extra protection to the hoof using a webbed shoe or by adding a pad.
 Some farriers will treat the horse by allowing the sole callus to grow and resist trimming the sole itself.

 Veterinarians will often recommend the first stage of treatment as a period of box rest and ensuring limited movement of the joints.
 Some will recommend a cast or tight bandaging to limit movement in the joint.

 Your vet may also suggest intra-articular steroid injections and in some cases will advise that the joints are artificially fused (called Arthrodesis) to help reduce the horses pain levels.

 Natural approaches to managing your horse with Ringbone

 In many cases, with the correct treatment plan, you can support your horses recovery and prevent Ringbone being a career ending condition.